jundalisay/superb/content/en/social/supersociology/principles/part-1/chapter-04.md

 ---
 title: "What is Morality?"
+heading: Chapter 4
-heading: "Doing what is correct and avoiding the wrong"
+# heading: "Doing what is correct and avoiding the wrong"
 date: 2019-12-17
 weight: 16
 image: "/photos/phone.jpg"